wbuczkowski/klipper-tjc/doc/usage/installation/install_display_control_application.rst

     It happend multiple times in the past, that the serial port was not detected properly.
     I recommend to remove all USB devices connected to the Klipper Hostmachine before setup.

-    On the *Please disconnect USB-TTL used for DGUS Display...* just press enter.
+    On the *Please disconnect USB-TTL used for TJC Display...* just press enter.

     Connect the USB-TTL and continue with normal setup